 Of course, there are plenty of other marinades and seasonings to play around with too.
 Try making parmesan garlic chicken wings or honey BBQ wings.
+Or, perhaps experiment with a pickle juice marinade.
 Chicken wings aren’t as unhealthy as you might expect either, as they’re a natural food that hasn’t been heavily processed.

 Just watch your portion size, as the wings are high in both calories and fat.

 Sliders are basically mini hamburgers, except that they sometimes use steamed buns.
 Sliders also tend to be greasy, which is one reason why they’re so easy to eat.